Lukas-Stingl/nft-marketplace/README.md

 # NFT Marketplace

 This is an open decentralized NFT Marketplace built with smart contracts powered by Ethereum.
-It basically consists in an open platform where each user can mint his own NFT and expose it on a marketplace.
+It basically consists in an open platform where each user can mint his own NFT and expose it on a marketplace, see other users collections and buy the NFTs of their dreams.

 ## Table of Contents